msouppe/Ceph/paper/paper.md

 For this experiment, using Cloudlab, there are five environment variables that need to be declared in order to begin the request of the nodes.
 The following environmental variables are; `CLOUDLAB_USER`, `CLOUDLAB_PASSWORD`, `CLOUDLAB_PROJECT`, `CLOUDLAB_PUBKEY_PATH`, `CLOUDLAB_CERT_PATH`.

-Once the following environmental variables have been declared, these variables are passed into a Docker container to request resources autonmously through the GENI tool.
+Once the following environmental variables have been declared, these variables are passed into a Docker container to request resources autonomously through the GENI tool.
 GENI is an API that allows for ....
 Furthermore, the request API allows users choose which hardware they want to use.
-For our case Clemson c6320 is choosen.
+For our case Clemson c6320 is chosen.
 After the request of the resources completes, an `cl-clemson.xml` file is formed with all of the specifications for *X* amount of nodes, where *X* is the amount of nodes a user wants for their experiment.
 Next, a `machines` file is written to group the allocated resources from Cloudlab.
 Lastly, the monitor IP address gets copied from the `cl-clemson.xml` into the the `all.yml` file in the ceph-ansible folder to prepare for the deployment of the cluster.
 Below shows which files are used for this stage and the descriptions of a files' functionality. @Lst:setup shows a table of the files and descriptions of their functionality.

 ```{#lst:setup .bash caption="Setup stage file breakdown"}
 clemson.xml